exercism/python/exercises/practice/sieve/.approaches/comprehensions/content.md

 Notice the many `for` clauses in the generator.

-This makes the code similar to [nested loops][nested-loops], and run time scales quadratically with the size of `number`.
+This makes the code similar to [nested loops][nested-loops] , and run time scales quadratically with the size of `number`.
+In fact, when this code is compiled, it _compiles to nested loops_ that have the additional overhead of generator setup and tracking.

 ```python
 def primes(limit):